schoolofdevops/ultimate-kubernetes-bootcamp/chapters/cluster-setup-kubespray.md

 remote_user=ubuntu
 ```

-Your *ansible.cfg* file should look this.
+Your *ansible.cfg* file should look like this.

 ```
 [ssh_connection]